AaronPandian/austin-traffic-analysis/README.md

 With each command, a print statement "completed" will deem a successful run.
 Once the cluster is in place and all three pods are running, which you can verify using `kubectl get pods`, run `kubectl get ingress`.
 This will provide a specialized link from which you can call the application routes from a public endpoint.
 Copy this link and use it as the `<URL>` for curling the routes below.

 ## Accessing Routes
 Once the image is running, the terminal will wait for requests to be made using specific URL routes.
-Using the HTTPS URL displayed in the terminal (you can use `localhost:5000` if you executed it in the background), paste the URL and append the following routes at the end of the URL to obtain the desired functions.
+Using the provided URL, paste the URL and append the following routes at the end of the URL to obtain the desired functions.

 * A POST request to `/data` loads the traffic data to a Redis database.
     * The command will look like `curl -X POST <URL>/data`.